 When Henry III died three years later in 1272, his body was briefly laid to rest in the empty grave used for his patron in 1066, possibly because his magnificent tomb — the first in what would become an English royal mausoleum (Fig 4) — was unfinished.
 If so, the physical state of the monument echoed that of the church as a whole, which then comprised a huge Gothic east end awkwardly juxtaposed to the Confessor’s nave.

 Incomplete as it was, however, Henry III had built upon the Confessor’s legacy at Westminster with far-reaching consequences.
 His patronage of the Abbey and palace brought together in one place the functions of government, coronation and royal burial.
-It was a unique conjunction in Europe — in France, by contrast, these functions were respectively divided between the Ile de la Cité in Paris, Reims and St Denis — and subsequent monarchs and the institution of Parliament have further built upon it, as we will discover next week.
+It was a unique conjunction in Europe — in France, by contrast, these functions were respectively divided between the Ile de la Cité in Paris, Reims and St Denis — and subsequent monarchs and the institution of Parliament have further built upon it, as we will discover in the article.
 That, in turn, serves to connect 21st-century Britain with the Confessor and Henry III.
 It also fundamentally explains why both the Palace of Westminster and Westminster Abbey still loom so large in our lives today.

+This article was originally published in 2021.
 Visit www.westminster-abbey.org to find out more.

 The architectural choices behind the recent additions to Westminster Abbey mark them out as a radical departure.
 John Goodall admires